« October 2007 | Main | December 2007 »

 Photos: Sacha taking a trip with Harry Potter in English.

-Being a kid in the country means being free to do what you want pretty much all of the time.
-Unless you are at school or have chores to tend to.
+Being a kid in the country meant being free to do what I wanted to do pretty much all of the time.
+Unless I was at school or had chores to tend to.
 I grew up in a small rural town in California.
-I know most people think of California as one long coastline with movie stars dotting the beaches and where everyone has a year round tan.
+Most people think of California as one long coastline with actors dotting the beaches and where everyone has a year-round tan.
 But California is more than that.
-It actually has farmland, my Dad had a dairy farm and grew rice.
+It actually has farmland, my Father had a dairy farm and grew rice.

-Surrounding my childhood home there were fields.
+Surrounding my childhood home there were fields, a creek, a canal and a cemetery on the other side.
 Growing up we were told that having land mattered.
-If you had land you could live; heck, with a patch of dirt, seeds and water at least you would never starve.
+If you had land you could live; with a patch of dirt, seeds, and water at least you would never starve.
 I felt safe knowing my Dad had land, that he knew how to farm and that my Mom knew how to cook.
 You see food and love went hand in hand.
 I had plenty of both.

-As a child growing up on a farm I took for granted the freedom that the land had to offered.
+As a child growing up on a farm I took for granted the freedom that the land had to offer.
 The wide space to run and play.
 I took for granted the daily lessons of nature.
 Most often I didn't realize the soothing sound of silence during the day.
 These natural parts of my day seemed unimportant until I went to the urban side of the world.
-Though the moment I went to live in the city where my feet touched cement instead of the earth, where the sun and moon weren't visible at a glance but often peering between buildings, reducing seasons to simple words; too hot or too cold.
+Though the moment I went to live in the city where my feet touched concrete instead of the earth, where the sun and moon weren't visible at a glance but often peering between buildings and seasons were reduced to simple words such as it is too hot or too cold.
 I realized how lucky I was to have experienced dirt underneath my feet.
-The country become my "Emerald City."
+The country became my "Emerald City."
 The lessons I gathered rose strong within me.

-Isn't it funny how at times we can look back and see a connection, see a vague cosmic order?
-As if a string ties this to that, and makes us say, "Isn't that funny?"
-How life unfolds.
+Isn't it funny how at times we can look back somehow somewhere see a connection, see a vague cosmic order?
+As if a string ties this to that, and makes us say, "Isn't that funny..." and other times simply wonder how life unfolds?"

 Modern day still life with hints of yesterday.